The Best Mid Century Modern Desks for Your Home Office

 As for the assembly, you get to do it entirely by yourself.
 All the necessary tools and instructions are included, so don’t worry.

-As one of the top L-shaped mid-century modern desks, we bring you the Waldrup desk.
+As one of the top L-shaped mid-century modern desks, we bring you this one by Mercury Row.
 This desk has a number of useful features.
-Also, the desk comes in 3 color variants and 2 orientations.
+Also, the desk comes in four color variants: dark grey, cappuccino, grey driftwood, or white.

-This retro L-shaped desk has a manufactured wooden body that rests on a metallic body.
-Besides, the entire body is coated with scratch-proof material.
+This modern L-shaped desk has a manufactured wooden body.
+The entire body is coated with scratch-proof material.
 So it lasts longer than other typical composite desks.
 Also, the back of the table has proper finishing.
 Boosting suitability for commercial usage.
+The shelf part of the L actually rotates, so you can orient this desk however you like.
+Additionally, you get three different sized drawers for ample storage.

 This is a high end mid-century desk that you can use and share with your kids too.
 It is elegant, sturdy, dark in color (which can hide blemishes), and has storage built-in.
 Coming in at 50 pounds, it is lighter than many other mid-century desks and has 4 elegant wooden legs to stability and support.
 We love this desk because it so clearly is an example of “what you see is what you get”.
 If you like how the desk looks, and the space you have can accommodate it, you will love working from this desk in your home office.